mongodb/docs/source/migrate-to-pymongo4.rst

 Database.profiling_level is removed
 ...................................

-Removed :meth:`pymongo.database.Database.profiling_level` which was deprecated in PyMongo 3.12.
+Removed :py:meth:`pymongo.database.Database.profiling_level` which was deprecated in PyMongo 3.12.
 Use the `profile command`_ instead.
 Code like this::

   level = db.profiling_level()